pagkly/Zed/Investopedia4/How Remittances Help People in Developing Nations Battle Poverty.md

 -   A remittance is money sent to another party, usually one in another country.
 -   The sender is typically a foreign worker and the recipient a relative back home.
--   Remittances represent one of the largest sources of income for people in low-income and developing nations, often exceeding direct investment and international development assistance.
+-   Remittances represent one of the largest sources of income for people in low-income and developing nations, often exceeding [[Direct Investment|direct investment]] and international development assistance.

 Remittances play an increasingly large role in the economies of small and developing countries.
 They also play an important role in disaster relief, often exceeding [[official development assistance]](https://www.investopedia.com/articles/investing/082616/what-are-different-types-foreign-aid.asp) (ODA).
-They help raise the standard of living for people in low-income nations and help combat global poverty.
+They help raise the standard of living for people in low-income nations and help combat global [[Poverty|poverty]].

-In fact, since the late 1990s, remittances have exceeded development aid, and in some cases make up a significant portion of a country's gross domestic product (GDP).
+In fact, since the late 1990s, remittances have exceeded development aid, and in some cases make up a significant portion of a country's [[Gross Domestic Product (GDP)|gross domestic product (GDP)]].

 According to the World Bank's 2019 Migration and Development Brief, $529 billion in remittances were sent to low- and middle-income countries in 2018—an increase of 9.6% over the previous record high of $483 billion in 2017.
-This figure is significantly larger than the $344 billion of foreign direct investment in these countries, excluding China, in 2018.
+This figure is significantly larger than the $344 billion of foreign [[Direct Investment|direct investment]] in these countries, excluding China, in 2018.
 If high-income countries are included as well, the total amount of remittances jumps to $689 billion, up from $633 billion in 2017.1

 Remittances are also used to help those living in less developed nations open bank accounts, a trend which helps promote economic development.